"I will rebirth the Dark. I will bring my father back."

 The reader also speculates about Delphi’s age and the circumstances surrounding her birth in Malfoy Manor.
 It could either have been around February 1998 (after the Battle of the Seven Potters in July 1997 and before Easter school holidays in 1998, as her mother Bellatrix Lestrange is not seen as being pregnant at those two events) or earlier during the summer of 1997 (after the Battle of the Department of Mysteries and before the Battle of the Seven Potters), as Bellatrix does not appear after she and Lord Voldemort disapparate from the Ministry or on the Astronomy Tower in June 1997.
 The reader raises the possibility that Lord Voldemort and Bellatrix could have had two children.
 The reader also concludes that:

 “I believe for most grown-up readers it was pretty obvious from the 7th book that Bellatrix was Voldemort’s lover even if not his love.
 Hints were everywhere.
 For all we know they could have been lovers for 30 years.
 And Voldemort may have hinted at a child, saying at the cemetery that ‘the Lestranges will be honoured beyond their dreams’ (GF33).”

 Delphi is described in September 2020 as being “a twenty-something” in the playscript (CC1.6).
 This would fit in with either 1997 or 1998 as possible birth years.

 From the Web

-Fansided: Harry Potter and the Order of Archetypes: Delphini Diggory, the Femme Fatale by Katie Majka
+Culturess/WizardsandWhatNot (Fan-Sided): Harry Potter and the Order of Archetypes: Delphini Diggory, Femme Fatale by Katie Majka